andy-twosticks/pod4/md/breaking_changes.md

 * If you manually update the ID field even though autoincrement is true, that change will not be stored in the database / whatever.
 We don't pass that on.

+* If you change the ID field in a non-autoincrement model, `@model_id` is now updated to reflect that when you call #update.
+(This was not true before 1.0.)

 Connection Objects